How to experimentally evaluate the adiabatic condition for quantum annealing: Rabi oscillation

-When the dynamics at the second and fourth step is adiabatic, both the initial state and the final state are energy eigenstates and it is the case.
-On the other hand, Fig.~\ref{fig:Rabi-oscillation-onequbit} shows that the Rabi oscillations were obtained numerically using the Hamiltonian induced by \eqref{eq:onequbit-Hamiltonian} directly, without using the approximation described in this section.
-It is generally a simple sinusoidal curve, but there are slight fine oscillations when looking at the details.
+When the dynamics in the second and fourth steps is adiabatic, both the initial state and the final state are energy eigenstates.
+Meanwhile, Fig.~\ref{fig:Rabi-oscillation-onequbit} shows that the Rabi oscillations were obtained numerically using the Hamiltonian induced by Eq. \eqref{eq:onequbit-Hamiltonian} directly, without the approximation described in this section.
+It is generally a simple sinusoidal curve; however, there are slight fine oscillations when the details are observed.